Do prompt positions really matter?: Effect on Gradient-based Prompting

-\paragraph{Models} We chose language models which were popular in the NLU research literature and had published reference work which reported a clear prompt position.
-As per \cite{gao2020LMBFF} we used Roberta-large \cite{roberta} to predict the masked token based on the cloze-style prompt.
-To generate answers from prefix-style prompts we used T5-large language model adaption as per \cite{lester2021power}, where the T5 model pre-trained for 10K steps with language modelling objectives without mixing downstream tasks.
-We used the OpenPrompt \cite{ding2021openprompt} framework to implement all our few-shot experiments.
-We used the GPT3-6.7B model \cite{GPT3} from OpenAI with the EleutherAI Language Model Evaluation Harness \cite{evalharness}.
-While this model is smaller in size compared to GPT3-175B, it provided sufficient capacity for us to analyze its zero-shot performance.
+\paragraph{Models:} We choose language models which are popular in the NLU research literature.
+As per \citet{gao2020LMBFF}, we use RoBERTa-large \cite{roberta} to predict the masked token based on the cloze-style prompt.
+To generate answers from prefix-style prompts, we use T5-Large language model adaption as per \citet{lester2021power}, which is pre-trained for 10K steps with language modelling objectives without mixing downstream tasks.
+We additionally experiment with T5-XL (3B) on prefix continuous prompt to investigate the relatively larger model.
+All our gradient-based experiments are conducted using the OpenPrompt framework\footnote{https://github.com/thunlp/OpenPrompt}\cite{ding2021openprompt}.

+\paragraph{Datasets:} We examine the above approaches on five commonly used natural language understanding datasets as per \cite{gao2020LMBFF,lester2021power}.
+The datasets span various tasks: sentiment analysis (CR \cite{CRhu2004mining}, SST-2 \cite{wang2018glue}), question classification (TREC \cite{TREC}), question answering (BoolQ \cite{wang2019superglue}), and natural language inference (RTE \cite{wang2019superglue}), broadly classified into single-sentence (SST-2, CR, TREC) and sentence-pair categories (RTE, BoolQ).
+For datasets from GLUE and SuperGLUE, we use the original development sets for testing, and for the rest, we follow the testing sets as per \citet{gao2020LMBFF}.
+See Table \ref{tab:dataset} in Appendix for details.

+We measure the effect of the prompt position by the model’s few-shot performance.
+We construct $D_{train}$ and $D_{dev}$ with K samples per label from the original training data, with K ranging from 16 to 128.
+We calculate the average accuracy across five randomly sampled $D_{train}$ and $D_{dev}$ splits, using the same fixed set of seeds as per \citet{gao2020LMBFF}.

+\paragraph{Positions:} As explained in Section \ref{Setup: prompt position}, we experiment with distinct prompt positions tailored to different prompt styles: there are $14$ positions for cloze-style prompts in single-sentence tasks and $45$ positions in sentence-pair tasks; for prefix-style prompts, we use $3$ positions for single-sentence tasks and $7$ for sentence-pair tasks.